tidiview/francois-vidit.com/user/sites/docs/pages/01.home/01.paris/chapter.en.md

     category: [docs, en]
 created: 05-01-2017, 23:13
 date: 05-01-2017, 23:13
-modified: 05-01-2017, 23:13
+modified: 01-03-2018, 10:18
 metadata:
-   description: "section Paris of francois-vidit.com website"
+   description: "In the Paris section, documents are presented which allow to deepen understanding of the formation, history and culture of the city of Paris.
+For example, documents showing the state in the 17 th century of Place Vendôme."
    keywords: 'Paris'
    image: paris_700x423.jpg
    image_width: 700